Final Symphony II: Production

 Böcker and the arrangers intended the arrangements in the concert to be "about telling the stories of the games".
 In order to "capture the atmosphere of the games", they limited the concert to three games from the series, so as not to spread the concert too thin.
 They chose Final Fantasy VI, VII, and X as the games.
 Jonne Valtonen, Roger Wanamo, and Masashi Hamauzu created the arrangements for the concert.
 Valtonen and Wanamo had previously worked with Böcker on the concerts in the Symphonic series, and Böcker has stated that if they had been unavailable for the project he would not have created Final Symphony at all.
 Hamauzu, in addition to arranging the Final Fantasy X music, was one of the composers of the original pieces he arranged.
 Uematsu, who composed music for all three games, served as a consultant for the project, though he did not arrange any pieces.

-The first performance of Final Symphony was in Wuppertal, Germany at the Historische Stadthalle Wuppertal on May 11, 2013.
+The first performance of Final Symphony was in Wuppertal, Germany at the Historische Stadthalle Wuppertal on 11 May 2013.
 The concert was held twice that day, performed by the Wuppertal Symphony Orchestra, and was conducted by Eckehard Stier, who had previously conducted for Symphonic Fantasies in Tokyo.
 The concert was very well received, and went on to be performed in five other cities around the world in 2013 and 2014.
 An album for the concert, recorded from a studio session by the London Symphony Orchestra, was released in 2015.
-A new concert, Final Symphony II, was announced in May 2015 to be in production and was first performed in September 2015.
+A new concert, Final Symphony II, was performed in September 2015.

 Final Symphony II features long arrangements like the Final Symphony concerts, from different games: while the first concert was based on Final Fantasy VI, VII, and X, the second uses pieces from Final Fantasy V, VIII, IX, and XIII.
 Like the first concert, all of the arrangements are new, and not based on any previous work.
 The majority of the music was originally composed by Nobuo Uematsu, while the Final Fantasy XIII suite was originally composed by Masashi Hamauzu.
 The arrangers from the first concert reprised their roles for the second: Valtonen created the arrangements for the Final Fantasy V section, Wanamo worked on the VIII and IX portions, and Hamauzu, with assistance from Valtonen, arranged Hamauzu's own compositions from XIII with orchestration by Valtonen.
 Like they did for the previous concert, when Merregnon Studios first began the project, Böcker, Valtonen, and Wanamo took a few months to play through the games, watch playthrough videos, and read reviews and analyses of the games, in order to understand the structure and progression of the main themes of the music in each game.
 An introductory fanfare, "In a Roundabout Way", was composed by Valtonen for the concert.
 Unlike Final Symphony, which featured three styles of orchestral performances—a piano concerto, a symphonic poem, and a three-movement symphony—all four arrangements are single-section arrangements, with the IX portion as a piano concerto.